 It wasn't about the newsletter.
-Not anymore, not since the forces of censorship had made sure that nothing important or true would be found there.
+Not anymore, not since the forces of censorship had made sure that nothing important or true could be found there any longer.
 No, as Karl Wintergreen sat in his old Citroen in the car park seeking the truth, he knew he'd never be able to tell anyone what he'd learned.
 Oh, he could put it on the Internet, probably.
 One more conspiracy theory amongst thousands, for all the good it would do.

 No, Karl Wintergreen was not there as a reporter.
 He was there as a witness.
 Because someone needed to be.

 The clues had been scattered, but he'd taken them all in.
 Not long ago, Carol from the coffee shop had arrived at work with a bruise on her face, which she'd ineptly attempted to cover up with makeup.
 Karl might have suspected her lunkhead boyfriend, Zorbar Ofthechimps, but he'd turned up for work at the Place O' Pets with his eyebrows singed off, suggesting that something had happened to both of them.

 The same day was the first day he saw the concrete truck parked in front of the Handy Pavilion.
 There was no concreting work going on nearby, but tradies often went to the Pavilion for tools, so there was no reason a concrete truck shouldn't have been there.
 But it was there the next day and the next day after that--always in a slightly different parking spot, but always a good spot.
 Too good a spot for the Pavilion management to let some random vehicle park there indefinitely.

 So for the last few nights, Karl had watched and waited.
 He sat in his aging Datsun hatchback with a thermos of herbal coffee and watched the concrete truck.